-This EU-UNDP project will focus on promoting a transparent, credible and balanced media environment during the 2020 Parliamentary Elections in the country.
+This EU-UNDP project will focus on promoting a transparent, credible and balanced media environment during the 2021 local Self-Government Elections in the country.
 This will be achieved through implementing evidence-based assessment of media performance via comprehensive and qualified media monitoring (MM), raising journalists' awareness on professional reporting, and enhancing public discussions on media coverage of electoral developments.

-Specific results of the intervention include: a) an accurate evidence-based account of media coverage of political/election subjects through monitoring activities of Georgian media (including social) during 2020 Parliamentary Elections; b) protection of the media from undue political influences through widely publicizing the monitoring findings; and c) increase in pluralism of media space and balanced media performance that will allow public to make informed decisions during the elections and getting involved into the public debates.
+Specific results of the intervention include: a) an accurate evidence-based account of media coverage of political/election subjects through monitoring activities of Georgian media (including social) during 2021 Local Self-Government Elections; b) protection of the media from undue political influences through widely publicizing the monitoring findings; and c) increase in pluralism of media space and balanced media performance that will allow public to make informed decisions during the elections and getting involved into the public debates.
 The project will strive to deliver 2 outputs.

-Output 1/ Evidence based assessment of the quality of the coverage of Georgian Parliamentary elections 2020 by national media via comprehensive media monitoring during and immediately after elections.
+Output 1/ Evidence based assessment of the quality of the coverage of Georgian Local Self-Government Elections 2021 by national media via comprehensive media monitoring during and after elections.